Industries · Real Estate

 Can you set up property-by-property reporting in QuickBooks?

 Yes.
 Per-property P&L is non-negotiable for an investor.
 We set up QuickBooks Online with class or location tracking so every income and expense entry ties to a specific property.
 Reports then show each property standalone alongside a clean portfolio total.
-No more guessing which property is actually making money.
+No more guessing which property is making money.

 Do you do cost segregation analyses?